 Are system resources protected against unauthorized access?
 Involves IT security tools such as network and web application firewalls, two-factor authentication, and intrusion detection.

 Is the system accessible as stipulated by the contract or service level agreement?
 It involves monitoring network performance and availability, site failover, and security incident handling.

 - Processing integrity

 Does the system deliver complete and accurate data promptly and at an authorized rate?
 Involves monitoring of data processing coupled with quality assurance procedures.

 Is the access and disclosure of data restricted to a specified set of persons or organizations?
 Involves network and application firewalls, rigorous access controls, and data encryption.

 Though it may seem odd for CPAs to lead the charge on data security, mishandled data by third-party vendors left many enterprises vulnerable to data theft and extortion.
 AICPA thus developed SOC 2 to protect the financial well-being of its members’ customers around the globe.

 How does the SOC 2 process work?

-No two SOC 2 audits are the same, as there is no rigid framework for companies to comply with.
-Instead, AICPA-licensed SOC 2 auditors design controls that are in line with each specific business case.
+No two SOC 2 audits are the same, as companies have no rigid framework to comply with.
+Instead, AICPA-licensed SOC 2 auditors design controls aligning with each business case.
 These controls are built on one or more of the five trust service principles we shared previously.

 If you wish to review the report produced by our AICPA-licensed SOC 2 auditor, please submit your request with the following form: